gregmsanderson/fly-live-beats/docs/4-aws-create-a-database.md

 ## Create a database

-Whether we run it on App Runner, Lightsail, ECS, we know this app will need a PostgreSQL database.
-Like with Fly.io, we will create that first so that we can provide the app with a `DATABSE_URL` connection string.
+We know this app will need a PostgreSQL database.
+We will create the database before the app so that we can provide it with a `DATABSE_URL` connection string.

 The database will run on AWS Relational Database Service (RDS).
-Unlike on Fly.io, RDSs is a managed service and so AWS takes care of monitoring, restarting and letting you easily restore from a backup if necessary.
+Unlike on Fly.io, RDS is a managed service and so AWS takes care of monitoring, restarting and letting you easily restore from a backup if necessary.

 Search for "RDS" in the console and click that blue link:

 ![RDS search](img/aws_rds_search.jpeg)

-Since RDS is a managed service, there are a variety of options to improve performance and reliability for production applications.

 You may see AWS promote their new option to use [blue/green deployments](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/blue-green-deployments.html).
 That lets you apply changes to the staging environment before promoting that to production.
 It may be worth considering if your app uses one of the supported engines, however currently that does not include PostgreSQL and so we'll skip it.
 Click the button to "create database":